-A year has passed since I set up my first BiOrbAir, an automated, specialised terrarium, designed by Barry Reynolds from Reef One.
-I have loved and appreciated this special terrarium every day, and will continue to do so.
+A year has passed since I set up my first BiOrbAir, an automated, specialised terrarium, which was designed by Barry Reynolds.
+I have loved and appreciated this special terrarium every day, and I will continue to do so.

 Apart from your plants, everything else you need to plant up your terrarium is included when you buy your BiOrbAir – it all arrives together in one wonderful, ginormous box!
 Terrarium plants are also available on the BiOrbAir website, and you can even purchase a pre-planted BiOrbAir from their website, if it’s being delivered to the UK – pre-planted terrariums can’t be shipped overseas.